shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 # via the opts='...' assignment above.
 Make sure you have this right.
 echo -n 'CHECK: ' $opts '== ' ; cat $pcal.README.DRIVEPOLCONVERT

-# for every QA2 package, estimate a common $dpfu forr the campaign
+# for every QA2 package, estimate a common $dpfu for the campaign
 # dpfu (degrees / flux unit) appears in the ANTAB files and it is a
 # somewhat arbitrary choice.  $pcal.APP.artifacts is a link to find tables
+for pc in $plst; do
+  rm -f *.APP.artifacts
-ln -s $pcal.qa2-diagnostics $pcal.APP.artifacts
+  ln -s $pc.qa2-diagnostics $pc.APP.artifacts
+  ls -l $pc.APP.artifacts
-casa --nologger --nologfile -c $DIFXROOT/share/polconvert/DPFU_scanner.py
+  casa --nologger --nologfile -c $DIFXROOT/share/polconvert/DPFU_scanner.py done 2>&1 | tee dpfu-scanner.log
 # when you are done with this remove it as, DPFU_scanner expects only one
-rm $pcal.APP.artifacts
+rm -f *.APP.artifacts

+# Note and paste values here for each track, and after discussion
+# with the other correlator, update the dpfu= assignment above.
+grep Average dpfu-scanner.log | sed 's/^/### /'

 # pull in the experiment codes
 cp -p $ehtc/ehtc-template.codes $exp.codes